-- Contributory Negligence The employee's own negligence contributed to the injury, so the employer was not at fault.
+- Contributory Negligence.
+The employee's own negligence contributed to the injury, so the employer was not at fault.

-- Fellow Employee Negligence The worker's injury was caused by the negligence of a fellow employee.
+- Fellow Employee Negligence.
+The worker's injury was caused by the negligence of a fellow employee.

 Premium Reduction Strategies

-Another option for reducing your premiums is to enroll in a dividend plan.
+A third option for reducing your premiums is to enroll in a dividend plan.
 Dividend plans reward employers that have a good loss record.
 There are several types of plans.
 Some plans calculate dividends based on premium only.
 Others also consider your loss experience.
 Dividend plans vary by state, and from one insurer to another.

-A third way to lower the cost of workers compensation coverage is through self-insurance.
+A fourth way to lower the cost of workers compensation coverage is through self-insurance.
 When you self-insure, you assume a portion of the risk of workers compensation losses.
 Two types of self-insurance that are available to small businesses are a small deductible plan and group insurance.
 A self-insured group is a collection of businesses that pool their premiums and losses.
 Group self-insurance is not available in all states.